Which Drive Is Displayed First In The Command Window

 The order in which the operating system detects storage devices during boot or when they are connected dynamically can affect their enumeration order.
 Factors influencing detection order include:

 • Interface Type: Drives connected via different interfaces (SATA, NVMe, USB, iSCSI, etc.) may be detected in a specific order.
-For example, SATA drives connected to the motherboard might be enumerated before USB drives.
+Here's one way to look at it: SATA drives connected to the motherboard might be enumerated before USB drives.

 • Controller Order: If you have multiple SATA controllers, the drives connected to one controller might be enumerated before those connected to another.